reilleya/RMTS-Manual/README.md

 | 1.1   | ADC self check failed | The onboard analog-to-digital converter needed to read from transducers has failed.
 This will likely require a repair.                            |

 ## Glossary
 * Transducer: A device that converts some value from the physical world into a signal.
-In this context, this usually refers to load cells and pressure sensors.
+In this context, it usually refers to load cells and pressure sensors.
 * ADC: Analog to digital converter.
-The component on the board that reads from the transducers and outputs a corresponding number.
+The component on the board that reads the signal from the transducers and outputs a corresponding number.
 * Raw Value: A value directly output by the ADC.
 Corresponds to a voltage read from a transducer.
 * Converted Value: A value in real-world units obtained by passing a raw value through a calibration function.
 * Receiver: The smaller device that connects to a user's computer.